eigenhombre/i3d3/README.md

 #### DONE

 - Minimal visual noise
-- Make histograms / bar charts based on provided array of bins
+- Make histograms / bar graphs based on provided array of bin heights
     - Display X and Y axes
     - Show X and Y axis labels
     - Single or multiple plots per page, of various sizes
     - Draw horizontal and vertical lines on top of plot
     - Add rectangular regions on top of plot
+    - Add text to plot in either data or display units

 #### Not done

 - Support line plots, scatter plots
 - Show gaps in data
 - Error bars
-- Add text to plot
 - Zooming - in JavaScript with available points
 - Panning - same question
 - Exporting data from plot